fmeschia/esr-meter/README.md

 *  a Schottky diode for protection against reverse polarity
 *  a FQP30N06L n-channel MOSFET used as a switch
-*  a 1 Ohm, 1% precision, current sensing resistance
+*  a 1 Ohm, 1% precision, current sensing resistor

 ![Hot loop schematic](screenshots/hotloop.png)